laraiyeo/laraiyeo.github.io/README.md

 - **Soccer Specific**
   - When going to the soccer page from the main page, you will see 5 extra buttons under the navbar.
 These are for the leagues.
 Click on one and you will be seeing only league specific data for Live, Scheduled, Finished, Teams, and Standings.
   - There's no need to be re-clicking the league button when going to a new page through the navbar as it saves the league you're on to your local storage
-  - In the navbar of the soccer page, you will see UEFA.
-Clicking on it will take you to the UEFA Live Tracker page
+  - In the navbar of the soccer page, you will see UEFA and CWC.
+Clicking on it will take you to the UEFA or CWC Live Tracker page
   - Just like the other sports, you can click on a live game to see the scoreboard of that game.
 Hover over a players circle or name and you will see their current game stats.

 - **UEFA Specific**